 The modern alternative to gondolas is the Venetian water buses (called ‘vaporetti’).
 They’re the closest thing you’ll find to a bus in the historic center of Venice and will take you to most of the important parts of the city.

-Single journey tickets for the vaporetti are really expensive, so if you plan on using them regularly during your Venice trip, we recommend getting a pass.
+Single journey tickets for the vaporetti are really expensive.
+If you’re trying to visit Venice on a budget and want to use these reguarly, we recommend getting a pass.

 A two-day travel pass for the vaporetti will set you back around $34, and is a good option if you’re spending 48 hours in Venice.
 If you’re spending three days in Venice, you can get a travel pass for $45.
 Discounts are offered for those who are disabled.